Skip to main content

 Stop striving in the flesh to do what only the Spirit of truth can accomplish.
 Do not again go back to a yoke of slavery, to written code, laws, precepts, principles that have been proven to have no power over the gratification of the flesh.

 Lord we pray, conform your church to the image of your Son.
-The greatest glory a Father could desire, what you have purposed in the church according to your good will, that your children come into existence like you in divine nature and have fellowship with you eternally.
+The greatest glory a Father could desire, and what you have purposed in the church according to your good will, that your children come into existence like you in divine nature and have fellowship with you eternally.

 The New Living Way